 TK Park at CentralWorld

-Part of the government’s nationwide effort to foster a love of learning in children and youth, the huge TK Park, located on the 8th floor of CentralWorld, offers an unconventional library, as well as an impressive range of multimedia resources.
+Part of the government’s nationwide effort to foster a love of learning in children and youth, the huge Thai Knowledge TK Park is located on the 8th floor of CentralWorld, offers an unconventional library, as well as an impressive range of multimedia resources.
 English titles are available, and kids can settle themselves in the reading hive or other comfortable nooks to read.
 A valid Thai ID card or passport is required for registration.